 So, you’ve been doing the SHAPE ReClaimed program exactly as written with great results.
 Then one day, the scale stops moving.
 A few days go by, and nothing changes.
 Then your stall turns into a week, two weeks or more.
 You’re probably wondering what in the world went wrong.
 Why are you experiencing a weight loss plateau when nothing has changed?

-Before you panic and call your practitioner, please remember:
+Before you call your practitioner, here are some things to remember:

 Weight loss is a natural result of following our anti-inflammatory protocol.
 Just because you’re experiencing weight loss plateau doesn’t mean metabolic healing has also plateaued.
 Your body is still detoxing, inflammation is still decreasing, and your immune system is still becoming stronger.
 Think of this time as a rest period while your body adjusts.
 Stay the course, and eventually your body will honor your efforts as it heals.